mimoo/DES/README.md

 * **genkey.c** is a key generator that prevents weak keys.
 Use it if you don't have any key to use.

-use make to build the keygen
+Use make to build the keygen.

     $ make genkey